testthedocs/rakpart/docs/index.rst

 Rakpart
 =======

-Writing documentation is hard, testing is even harder.
+Writing documentation is hard, testing and checking is even harder.

 The main focus is CI (Continuous Integration).
 Nevertheless, you can use them locally, too.